Electron correlations in cubic paramagnetic perovskite Sr(V,Mn)O$_{3}$ -- Results from fully self-consistent self-energy embedding calculations: Strontium Vanadate

 SrVO$_{3}$ is a simple correlated metal with an undistorted cubic perovskite structure.
 Nominally, it has a single electron in the vanadium $d$-shell.
 Photoemission spectroscopy (PES) and bremsstrahlung isochromat spectroscopy (BIS) show a pronounced renormalized quasiparticle peak at the Fermi level ($E_{F}$), a weak satellite peak at $\sim$ $-$1.8 eV, and a strong satellite peak at $\sim$ 3 eV~\cite{SrVO3_Morikawa95,SrVO3_Sekiyama04,SrVO3_PES_Yoshimatsu10}.
 V $2p-3d$ resonance photoemission further attributes V $3d$ character both to the quasiparticle peak at $E_{F}$ and to the lower satellite feature at around $-$1.8 eV~\cite{SrVO3_Sekiyama04,SrVO3_PES_Yoshimatsu10}.
 Features between $-$3 eV and $-$10 eV are mainly attributed to the O $p$ states~\cite{Takizawa09,SrVO3_Morikawa95,SrVO3_Sekiyama04,SrVO3_PES_Yoshimatsu10}.

 In Fig.~\ref{fig:PDOS_SrVO3}, for SrVO$_{3}$, we show a calculated local single particle spectral function $A(\omega)$ as a function of frequency $\omega$.

 This spectral function was analytically continued \cite{Jarrell96,Levy17} from the imaginary to the real axis and it was orbitally resolved to display V $t_{2g}$(blue), V $e_{g}$(orange) and O $2p$ and $3p$ orbitals.
 Contributions from all other orbitals are included as ``rest".
-The experimental results for PES (Ref.~\cite{SrVO3_PES_Yoshimatsu10}) and for BIS (Ref.~\cite{SrVO3_Morikawa95}) are also plotted for an easy comparison.
+The experimental results for PES (Ref.~\cite{SrVO3_PES_Yoshimatsu10}) and for BIS (Ref.~\cite{SrVO3_Morikawa95}) are also plotted for easy comparison.

 sc\emph{GW} results show a clear $p-d$ splitting.
 Quasiparticle peaks around $E_{F}$ are dominated by V $t_{2g}$ while the density of state (DOS) between $-$2.5 and $-$10 eV is dominated by O $p$ orbitals with the first and second peak mainly corresponding to O $p_{\pi}$ and O $p_{\sigma}$.
-The conduction band peak at 3 eV is interpreted as V $ e_{g}$ orbitals, rather than an upper Hubbard band from $t_{2g}$ orbitals.
+The conduction band peak around 3 eV is interpreted as V $ e_{g}$ orbitals, rather than an upper Hubbard band from $t_{2g}$ orbitals.
 Except for the missing lower satellite peak around $\sim$ $-$1.8 eV, sc\emph{GW} results qualitatively agree with photoemission spectroscopy.
 In contrast to the experimental quasiparticle peak at $E_{F}$, sc\emph{GW} has a much wider feature (note that the k-space discretization artificially introduces a double peak structure), consistent with a spectrum calculated with non-local \emph{GW} self-energy in Ref.~\cite{Miyake13}.
-In addition, the small bump at $-$1.5 eV is absent and O $p$ peaks are shifted upward by from $-$3 eV to $-$4 eV~\cite{Takizawa09}.
+In addition, the O $p$ peaks are shifted upward from $-$3 eV to $-$4 eV~\cite{Takizawa09}.

 Next, we discuss the self-consistent SEET embedding construction with local V $t_{2g}$ states included non-perturbatively in an impurity (SEET, setup A).
 In contrast to sc$\emph{GW}$ in SEET with setup A, the width of the $t_{2g}$ near-Fermi-energy peak is reduced to 1.5 eV which is much closer to experimental data.
 The oxygen $p$ states are shifted upward in energy and there is a large gap between unoccupied $t_{2g}$ and $e_{g}$ states.
-However, the oxygen shift is inconsistent with PES and the $t_{2g}-e_{g}$ splitting inconsistent with BIS.
+However, the oxygen shift is inconsistent with PES and the $t_{2g}-e_{g}$ splitting is inconsistent with BIS.

 SEET with setup B adds strong correlations to oxygen $2p$ orbitals in addition to the V $t_{2g}$.
 Since the three oxygen atoms in the unit cell are identical, we only consider the $2p$ orbitals from one oxygen atom.
 Non-perturbative corrections to the other two oxygen atoms are included by symmetry.
 We observe a shift of the oxygen $p$ states back to lower energies but little change for other orbitals.